 Now that you know the basics of visiting Pacifica, let’s get to the fun part of what to do in Pacifica!

-Relax or Surf on the Beaches in Pacifica
+Relax or Surf on the Beaches in Pacifica, CA

 Would it be a coastal town without awesome beaches?
 Of course not!

-There are four main beaches in Pacifica which I’ll describe to you as if you were coming south on Highway 1 from San Francisco.
+There are four main beaches in Pacifica which I’ll describe to you as if you were arriving from San Francisco on Highway 1.

 Sharp Park Beach